FDA Approves Esketamine Nasal Spray For Hard-To-Treat Depression

 "The amount of active ingredient that's in this product, it's at a very, very low dose," Billington said.

-Even so, the FDA is requiring a warning label that says patients "are at risk for sedation and difficulty with attention, judgment and thinking (dissociation), abuse and misuse, and suicidal thoughts and behaviors after administration of the drug.
+Even so, the FDA, according to its press release, is requiring a warning label that says patients "are at risk for sedation and difficulty with attention, judgment and thinking (dissociation), abuse and misuse, and suicidal thoughts and behaviors after administration of the drug,"

 Esketamine's approval comes as more and more doctors have begun administering a generic version of ketamine for depression.
 Generic ketamine is approved as an anesthetic, not as an antidepressant.
-Even so, doctors can legally prescribe it for "off label" medical uses.
+Even so, doctors can legally prescribe it for off-label medical uses.

-And as a growing number of studies have shown ketamine's effectiveness against depression, "ketamine clinics" have sprung up around the country.
-These clinics often administer the drug in an intravenous infusion, which can cost more than $500 for each treatment.
+And as a growing number of studies have shown ketamine's effectiveness against depression, ketamine clinics have sprung up around the United States.
+These clinics often administer the drug in an intravenous infusion that can cost more than $500 per treatment.

-Many doctors who have become comfortable offering ketamine for depression probably won't switch to esketamine, said Dr. Demitri Papolos, director of research for the Juvenile Bipolar Research Foundation, and a clinical associate professor at Albert Einstein College of Medicine.
+Many doctors who have become comfortable offering ketamine for depression probably won't switch to esketamine, said Dr. Demitri Papolos, director of research for the Juvenile Bipolar Research Foundation and a clinical associate professor at Albert Einstein College of Medicine.

 For the past 10 years, Papolos has been prescribing an intranasal form of ketamine for children and adolescents who have a disorder that includes symptoms of depression.